 By the end of World War II, Pennsylvania was one of twenty-two states where public schoolteachers were not allowed to wear religious garb.
 From 1906 to 1965, in states where no garb statutes existed at the time, the courts in Connecticut, Indiana, Iowa, Kentucky, North Dakota, and Ohio all permitted Catholic teachers to wear habits, whereas the courts in Nebraska, New Mexico, and New York did not.
 More recent rulings on teachers’ religious garb are equally inconsistent in their application of constitutional law.
 For instance, in 1986, the Third Circuit and in 1992, the Oregon State Supreme Court upheld the dismissal of Muslim and Sikh teachers for wearing head coverings.
 However, in 2003, a District Court for Western Pennsylvania overturned the decision to dismiss a teacher’s aid for wearing a cross necklace because the aid did not meet the statutory definition of a full-time teacher, therefore, the ban remained in effect.
 In 2010, the Oregon Legislative Assembly repealed its 87-year-old ban on teachers’ religious garb, whereas Arkansas and Tennessee recently enacted statutes that explicitly permit, and some read as encourage, teachers to wear religious garb in the public classroom.

-To date, Pennsylvania and Nebraska are the last remaining states with legal bans on religious garb.
+To date, Pennsylvania is the last remaining state with legal bans on religious garb.
 Nebraksa’s legislature overturned its ban in 2017.
 This paper explores whether these bans are consistent with federal and state laws that protect one’s free exercise of religion.